intmus/inttheory22-23/_11-further-part-writing/d2-voiceleadingsecond.md

 - Pedal
 - Arpeggiated

+Second inversion triads have to be tertiary function.

 **Doubling rules:**
 - Double the bass!
 In this case, that would be the fifth of the chord.
 Doubling the root is possible, but more difficult than doubling the fifth